Brooke A Myers

 - Leading Disney Cruise Line’s market research to justify a $1+ billion fleet expansion

 Brooke is a graduate of Georgia Institute of Technology with a degree in Industrial and Systems Engineering.
 She received her Masters of Management degree from Northwestern University’s Kellogg Graduate School of Management.
-She is actively involved with several community organizations, such as Canvs, Orlando Tech Association, Urban Land Institute and Lake Highland Parent Association.
-Brooke was recognized as one of Orlando Business Journal’s “40 Under 40.”
-Recently, she served as Vice Chair of Project DTO, the Mayor’s task force charged with updating Downtown Orlando’s strategic plan.
+She is actively involved with several community organizations, such as Orlando City Foundation, Urban Land Institute and Lake Highland Board of Trustees.
+Previously, she served as Vice Chair of Project DTO, the Mayor’s task force charged with updating Downtown Orlando’s strategic plan.